 Study the manual that comes with your machine and keep it oiled and clean ready for every task.
-If you have lost your manual, ask a dealer or manufacturer where the oiling and cleaning points are and how often you should oil and clean your machine.
+If you have lost your manual, try to get a sewing machine manual online or ask a dealer or manufacturer where the oiling and cleaning points are and how often you should oil and clean your machine.

-Beware that some brands specify that only a dealer or authorized repairer can clean their machines.
-Do a double check so you don’t void any warranty.
+IMPORTANT: Beware that some brands specify that only a dealer or authorized repairer can clean their machines.
+Do a double-check so you don’t void any warranty.

 How to oil a sewing machine

-- Clean off excess oil and test drive the machine on a scrap to clear any residue oil that may spoil your fabric.
+Clean off excess oil and test drive the machine on a scrap to clear any residual oil that may spoil or dirty your fabric.